florenceasitwas/site/_sources/paatz-smn.md

 pendentives Virtues; all paintings by Alessandro Allori, dated 1577 (245).

-On the side walls in the arch fields ornamental stained glass and blind windows; in the aedicules marble reliefs, the Marriage and the Presentation of Mary, by Giovanni Bandini called dell'Opera (246).
+On the side walls in the arch fields ornamental stained glass and blind windows; in the aedicules marble reliefs, the *Marriage and the Presentation of Mary*, by Giovanni Bandini called dell'Opera (246).
 Below, marble sarcophagi, tombs of Cardinals Taddeo Gaddi (t 1561) and Niecolò Gaddi (+1552), dated 1577 and 1578(247).
-In the back wall, altarpiece, Resurrection from the Daughters of Jairus, last work by Angelo Bronzino, 1571/72 (248).
-Below it, marble sarcophagus, tomb of the wife (+ 1563) and two children (t 1564 and 1569) of Cavaliere Niccolò

-Gaddi.Magnificent marble altar table on lion feet, below it the tomb of Blessed Remigius, dated
+In the back wall, altarpiece, *Resurrection from the Daughters of Jairus*, last work by Angelo Bronzino, 1571/72 (248).
+Below it, marble sarcophagus, tomb of the wife (+ 1563) and two children (t 1564 and 1569) of Cavaliere Niccolò Gaddi.
+Magnificent marble altar table on lion feet, below it the tomb of Blessed Remigius, dated 1577.

-1577.
 Floor in marble and pietra dura.

-The Strozzi Chapel
+#### *The Strozzi Chapel*
 (in front of the west wall of the western transept).
 Built around 1279.
 Original patrons: perhaps the Bracci family (?).
 Consecrated in 1284 under the patronage of the Strozzi and St. Thomas Aquinas (249).
 Staircase and balustrade probably remodeled in the 19th century.

-Frescoes, famous depiction of the end of days, based on Dante's Divine Comedy; main work by Nardo de Cione, around 1357; restored several times, most recently in 1950 (250).
-In the vaulted caps of St. Thomas Aquinas with virtues, repeated four times.
-Hell on the right wall, the Last Judgment on the altar wall, Paradise on the left wall.
+Frescoes, famous depiction of the end of days, based on Dante's *Divine Comedy*; main work by Nardo de Cione, around 1357; restored several times, most recently in 1950 (250).
+In the vaulted caps of St. Thomas Aquinas with virtues, repeated four times. *Hell* on the right wall, the *Last Judgment* on the altar wall, *Paradise* on the left wall.
 Beneath it, a plinth with engraved inset fields and medallions with heads.
 In the the arch of the gallery are the four church fathers, on the pilasters there are two St. Dominicans.
 Glass painting in the window of the altar wall.
 Above the Madonna, below St. Thomas Aquinas,